infracost/infracost-atlantis/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Running Infracost Atlantis locally
+## Running Infracost Atlantis Docker image locally

-Follow these steps to get `infracost-atlantis` working locally with github.
+Follow these steps to get the `infracost-atlantis` Docker image working locally with GitHub.

 1. Clone the [infracost](https://github.com/infracost/infracost) repo
 2. Clone this repo and `cd` into it